Ni-Kit-Mht/test-project-multiplayer/README.md

 # React + TypeScript + Vite
 Dependency to run the code is in dependency.txt

--After you unzip the test-project-multiplayer
+After you unzip the test-project-multiplayer
 ```commands for arch linux
 cd test-project-multiplayer
 npm install react-hot-toast react-icons